jecksolovyev/com.whitedoc.docs/docs/source/pages/apiIntegration/methods/downloadEnvelopeZip.rst

 Download envelope documents archive
 ===================================

 Everyone who has access to envelope can download it.
-You can download full envelope or specific document from this envelope with following request:
+You can download a full envelope or specific document from it with following request:

 .. list-table::
    :widths: 10 90